How Effective is a Spoonful of Honey for Your Sore Throat?

-At the time of writing this and on a per ounce basis, we calculated that a bottle of the same popular OTC cough syrup mentioned above is 23% more expensive than this 16 oz. bottle of black mangrove honey.
+At the time of writing this and on a per ounce basis, we calculated that a bottle of the same popular OTC cough syrup mentioned above - through a popular retail pharmacy - is more than 2.5 times more expensive than a bottle of our south carolina raw honey.

 Spoonful of Honey to Boost Your Immunity

 In a substantial recent finding, the probiotic bacteria Lactobacillus kunkeei, has been found in honeybees and their byproducts, like honey.
 This powerful probiotic has been linked with boosting an organism’s immunity and confirmed as having antibiotic activity.
 This makes sense, because probiotics release compounds to destroy bacteria which might pose a threat to them.

 Therefore, when you feel a cold coming on try consuming 1-2 teaspoons of raw honey per day.
 This could offer you both the fuel your immune system needs and the antibacterial punch your body needs to fight off your cold before it brings you to a halt.